echopen/echopen_prototyping/challenges/challenges.md

 # Challenges

-A challenge is a problem encountered in the software development but that isn't related to a specific iteration.
+A challenge is a problem encountered in the development of the device but that isn't related to a specific iteration.
 This means that anybody can suggest a solution at anytime !
 One does not need to join a team to take part to a challenge.

 If you want to learn about one of those challenges, just click on the corresponding link and you will find everything you need: a description of the problem, code, ideas, so on and so forth.
-If have any question or if you think you found something interesting, please contact us !
+If have any question or if you think you found something interesting, please contact us on slack or by e-mail(contact@echopen.org) !

 Here is a list of ongoing challenges :